EthanL06/Minimalist-Tic-Tac-Toe/README.md

 # Minimalist-Tic-Tac-Toe

-The classic Tic-Tac-Toe game with a minimalist, sleek, modern design to play with family and friends.
+The classic Tic-Tac-Toe game with a minimalist, sleek, modern design incorporated with smooth transitions to play with friends and family.